Juicy chicken cooked in a sticky ginger sauce is a delicious, easy dinner recipe. Serve with steamed rice and greens for the perfect weeknight meal.

 - Lime juice.

 - Chicken thighs.
-I used boneless, skinless chicken thighs but chicken breasts can also be used.
+I used boneless, skinless chicken thighs as they tend to be juicy but chicken breasts can also be used.

 - Fresh ginger.